ghostdogpr/caliban/vuepress/docs/docs/schema.md

 ::: warning Schema derivation issues
-Magnolia (the library used to derive the schema at compile-time) sometimes has some trouble generating schemas with a lot of nested types, or types reused in multiple places. to deal with this, you can declare schemas for your case classes and sealed traits explicitly:
+Magnolia (the library used to derive the schema at compile-time) sometimes has some trouble generating schemas with a lot of nested types, or types reused in multiple places.
+To deal with this, you can declare schemas for your case classes and sealed traits explicitly:

 ```scala
 implicit val roleSchema      = Schema.gen[Role]